 Introduction to Cynthiana, Kentucky

 Cynthiana, Kentucky, in Harrison county, is located 29 miles N of Lexington, Kentucky.
-There are approximately 6,258 people in the city.

 The city of Cynthiana derived its name from Cynthia and Anna Harrison, who were the daughters of Robert Harrison.
 Robert Harrison had donated the land called the Public Square.
 During the American Civil War, two battles were held at Cynthiana.
 The first was fought on July 17, 1862 and the second was fought on June 11 and 12, 1864.
 It resulted in the defeat of the Confederate forces on the last raid of Morgan into the state.